K2Documentation/K2Documentation.Samples.SmartObjectRuntime.SmartObjectADOProvider/README.md

 # K2Documentation.Samples.SmartObjectRuntime.SmartObjectADOProvider
-This project contains sample code that shows how to use the K2 ADO.NET provider dll to execute SQL-Like queries against K2 SmartObjecta at runtime, such as:
+This project contains sample code that shows how to use the K2 ADO.NET provider dll to execute SQL-Like queries against K2 SmartObjects at runtime, such as:
 * reading a signle record
 * retrieving multiple records

+Find more information about this API in the K2 Developers Reference at https://help.k2.com/onlinehelp/k2five/DevRef/current/default.htm#Runtime/SmOADO/ADOIntro.htm

 ## Prerequisites
 The sample code has the following dependencies: